MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 But we’re not done yet!
 The last thing we need to add is Normal Maps and Lighting.

-==== Normal Maps ====
+### Normal Maps

-We can use a //normal map// to indicate the normal at different points on the water surface.
-The pixel color at any point on the normal map can indicate the //3D normal vector// of the water at that point.
+We can use a *normal map* to indicate the normal at different points on the water surface.
+The pixel color at any point on the normal map can indicate the *3D normal vector* of the water at that point.
 (R, G, B) -> (X, Y, Z).
-The normal map I’ve showed above is mostly blue color, because the //blue// value represents the //up axis// and in our case that’s the //Y axis//.
+The normal map I’ve showed above is mostly blue color, because the *blue* value represents the *up axis* and in our case that’s the *Y axis*.

-So, we’ll use the //blue component// of the normal map color to be the //Y component// in the normal vector, the red and green components of the normal map can then be used as the X and Z components of the normal vector.
+So, we’ll use the *blue component* of the normal map color to be the *Y component* in the normal vector, the red and green components of the normal map can then be used as the X and Z components of the normal vector.
 (R, G, B) -> (R, B, G).

 The only problem here, is that because you can never have a negative color, the components of the normal vector are also going to be positive.
-That’s //not a problem// for the //Y// component, because we would always want our surface normal to be //pointing upwards// to some extent.
+That’s *not a problem* for the *Y* component, because we would always want our surface normal to be *pointing upwards* to some extent.
 But we don’t necessarily want the normal to always be pointing in the positive X and Z directions.
-It should also be able to point in the negative //X// and //Z directions// as well.
+It should also be able to point in the negative *X* and *Z directions* as well.

-To do this, we’re going to use the same conversion we’ve used for the distortion map. //Multiplying by 2 and subtracting 1//.
+To do this, we’re going to use the same conversion we’ve used for the distortion map. *Multiplying by 2 and subtracting 1*.
 And that way, we can extract the normal vectors from the normal map:

 ```csharp
 float4 normalMapColor = tex2D(normalMapSampler, distortedTexCoords);